TEACHING ENGLISH TODAY

 Raising Awareness: WHAT ARE MISTAKES?

-EVOLUTION - not revolution!
+EVOLUTION - Not Revolution!

 “One valuable approach is to introduce people to the key aspects they need to look out for (i.e. be mindful of). […] They need to be linked with examples of interaction, so that trainees can grasp how they may apply.”